mathowl/abbriv_bib_authors/README.md

 python abbriv_bib_authors unabbreviated.bib abbreviated.bib
 ```

-The first names in the author lines in the `unabbreviated.bib` will be converted to initials in `abbreviated.bib`.
+The first names in the author lines of `unabbreviated.bib` will be converted to initials in `abbreviated.bib`.

 It is read line by line so the author lines in the `unabbreviated.bib` cannot be on different lines.
 If the names in the unabbreviated.bib have already been abbreviated to initials it will not cause any error.